The Ultimate Guide to Hiring a Holiday Home Letting Agency

 - What income/occupancy rate do they estimate?
-20 to 30 weeks per annum is the average.
+(20 to 30 weeks per annum is the average)

 - Are you free to use your cottage as you wish and get your own bookings?

-- How do they screen guests?
+- How do they screen potential guests?

 - Do they charge guests a booking fee?

-- How do they manage feedback from guests, deal with complaints and damage?
+- How do they manage feedback from guests/deal with complaints and damage?

-The quality of the relationship you have with the letting agency is just as important as net profit.
-A professional holiday property management agency can be an absolute Godsend.
-Using a good agency allows you to avoid all the hassles of running a holiday rental and concentrate on what’s important – whether that’s other work or family.
+Using a good agency can be an absolute godsend.
+They can deliver a better ROI (return on investment) than you could potentially obtain on your own, plus it allows you to avoid all the hassles of running a holiday rental and concentrate on what’s important – whether that’s other work or family.